 - a.
 If the individual is deemed to be crucial for the Principal Investigator's research initiative and it will be difficult (not possible to) implement the project without the overseas institution's participation. - b.
-Research institutions are obliged to enter into a Collaborative Research Agreement with content provided by JST.
+Research institutions are obliged to enter into a Collaborative Research Agreement with the Collaborative Research Agreement form provided by JST.
 (We may adjust the agreement terms for matters for which it is considered that there are reasonable grounds to do so in consideration of the characteristics of the research content.)
 Indirect costs paid will be a maximum of 30% of direct costs.
 They are also obliged to properly implement their R&D, in accordance with the Collaborative Research Agreement and R&D plan.
-The research institution shall not be permitted to perform research if it cannot enter into a Collaborative Research Agreement with JST, or it is determined that it cannot suitably perform the R&D in question. - c.
+The research institution shall not be permitted to perform research if it cannot enter into a Collaborative Research Agreement with JST, or it is determined that it cannot suitably perform the R&D in question.

+- c.
 In cases where either the Collaborative Research Agreement and JST specify separate guidelines, etc., the research institution will be responsible for managing expenditure and research expenses in an appropriate manner based on these guidelines.
 The institution is also required to prepare and submit a detailed statement of expenses (equivalent to an income and expenditure book for domestic institutions) in English that provides details of research expenses.
-The research institution must, even during the period of the agreement, cooperate with all investigations into expenses, etc., by JST, as requested.
+The research institution must, even during the period of the agreement, cooperate with all investigations into expenses, etc., by JST, as requested. - d.
+For other details on conditions, see the latest Collaborative Research Agreement form. - Due to Security Export Controls, JST may not enter into Collaborative Research Agreements with institutions published on the "Foreign User List1" by the Japanese Ministry of Economy, Trade and Industry (METI).